-How can management of the target company participate in a going-private transaction?
+8 How can management of the target company participate in a going-private transaction?
 What are the principal executive compensation issues?
 Are there timing considerations for when a private equity acquirer should discuss management participation following the completion of a going-private transaction?

 In general, there are no differences between going-private transactions and other private equity transactions regarding future management participation.
-Nevertheless, there might be specific issues with regard to compensation or management participation arising from specific regulatory provisions arising from the listing of a target.
+Nevertheless, there might be specific issues with regard to compensation or management participation arising from specific regulatory provisions applicable to listed target.
 These provisions no longer apply after the delisting of the target.